-Tyrese Haliburton doesn’t have a theory why he and other NBA players have suffered Achilles tendon tears.
-The Pacers star guard on Tuesday made his first public comments since suffering that injury in Game 7 of the Finals, which is expected to sideline him all of next season, during ESPN’s ‘The Pat McAfee Show.’
+Tyrese Haliburton doesn’t have a theory about why he and other NBA players have suffered Achilles tendon tears.
+The Pacers star guard made his first public comments since suffering that injury in Game 7 of the Finals, which is expected to sideline him all of next season, during ESPN’s ‘The Pat McAfee Show’ on Tuesday.

 “I think that there’s like a notion when guys get injured or when this has happened so many times that everybody thinks that they have the answer to why this is happening,” Haliburton said, per an ESPN story.
 “Everybody thinks we play too many games, we play too many minutes — all those things could be true, but I don’t think that is what’s causing these injuries.”

-Haliburton was among three star players in the postseason and seven NBA players overall last season to go down with serious Achilles injuries.
+Haliburton was among three star players in the postseason and seven NBA players overall to go down with serious Achilles injuries during the 2024/25 season.
+Nuggets rookie DaRon Holmes also sustained an Achilles tear during Summer League last July.

 “I don’t think that anybody has necessarily the answer,” Haliburton said.
 “I think injuries are just bad luck sometimes and that’s just what happened.
 I think that’s just what happens in sports sometimes.”

-As it’s often described, Haliburton felt the sensation of someone kicking him in the back of the leg when it occurred and realized immediately the type of injury he suffered.
+As it’s often described, Haliburton felt the sensation of someone kicking him in the back of the leg when the injury occurred and realized immediately what the diagnosis would be.
 Haliburton had been battling through a calf injury and was devastated that he couldn’t help his team win a championship in the decisive contest against the Thunder.

 “I think I was just hurt that I wasn’t going to be out there,” Haliburton said, as relayed by Dustin Dopirak of the Indianapolis Star.
 “I think it was all those emotions coming at once, but I wasn’t thinking about next year or what’s led up to this.
 All I was thinking about was being in the moment of Game 7 and that happening definitely sucked.”